-2024 Doctoral Personnel Awards for Black Scholars
+2025/26 Master's Personnel Awards for Black Scholars

-Competition launch date March 25, 2024
+Competition Launch Date October 31, 2024

+Application Submission Deadline March 20, 2025, 4:00 PM ET

-Letters of Support deadline May 21, 2024
+Letters of Support Deadline March 20, 2025, 4:00 PM ET

-Application deadline May 22, 2024, 3:00 PM EDT

-Award notification date July 2024
+Award Notification Date July 2025

-Award start date September 1, 2024
+Award Start Date September 1, 2025

-Value Up to \$90,000 CAD (\$30,000 per year for up to three (3) years)
+Award Value Up to \$54,000 CAD (\$27,000 per year for up to two (2) years)

 Application Procedures See B.10 How to Apply

 Contact Email: research@heartandstroke.ca

-A.1 Objectives of 2024 Doctoral Personnel Awards for Black Scholars
+A.1 Objectives of the 2025/26 Master's Personnel Awards for Black Scholars

-Heart & Stroke and Brain Canada are supporting a Doctoral Personnel Award for Black Scholars in committing up to a total of \$360,000 in 2024.
-This award stems from a process of co-creation where Heart & Stroke engaged with Black leaders at all career stages to help inform this funding opportunity.
-The objective of the competition is to increase the number of highly-qualified Black trainees across Canada committed to working in the fields of heart and brain research (i.e. stroke and vascular cognitive impartment).
-In the context of this award, heart and/or brain health research refers to research addressing heart conditions, stroke, and/or vascular cognitive impairment that contributes to the cardiovascular and cerebrovascular health of people living in Canada through prevention, treatment and recovery.
-The stipends awarded will be up to \$90,000 CAD (\$30,000 per year for up to three (3) years) enabling Black trainees to focus on their Doctoral research studies and engage with mentors as part of their training.
+Heart & Stroke and Brain Canada are supporting the 2025/26 Master's Personnel Awards for Black Scholars in committing up to a total of \$270,000.
+This award was established to support Black scholars of African or Caribbean heritage and/or ancestry in Canada, and was co-created with Black leaders at all career stages who supported Heart & Stroke in the development of this funding opportunity.
+The objective of the competition is to increase the number of highly-qualified Black trainees across Canada committed to working in the fields of heart and/or brain research.

+In the context of this award, heart and/or brain health research encompasses research addressing conditions, including neurological, that affect the cardiovascular and/or cerebrovascular health of people living in Canada.
+This could include research focused on prevention, treatment, and/or recovery related to heart conditions, stroke, vascular cognitive impairment, and mental health in relation to these conditions.
+The stipends awarded will be up to \$54,000 CAD (\$27,000 per year for up to two (2) years) enabling Black trainees to focus on their Master's research studies and engage with mentors as part of their training.

+!
 Note: All applicants are strongly encouraged to carefully read and follow the instructions and requirements outlined in this guideline document.